 Moreover, delta adjusted long positions in derivatives can compensate short positions taken in other financial instruments on the same underlying.
 For example, a delta adjusted long position in an option can compensate a delta adjusted short position in a future (ESMA assumes that futures have generally a delta equal to 1).

-7. Questions and Answers on duration adjustment for calculating net short positions in sovereign debt
+Question 4: Duration adjustment for calculating net short positions in sovereign debt -UPDATED